-Columbus Day is not a holiday set aside to honor an individual, but rather it is a day to recognize a monumental historic event that began the process of over 500 years of worldwide immigration to this continent by people seeking a better life for their families.
+Columbus Day is not a holiday set aside to honor an individual—it’s a day that recognizes a monumental historic event that began the process of over 500 years of worldwide immigration to this continent by people seeking a better life for their families.

-In reality, it is not only a day for Italian Americans, but for all people of every race and ethnicity, to collectively celebrate the contributions each group has made to our country.
+It’s not only a day for Italian Americans, but for all people of every race and ethnicity, to collectively celebrate the contributions each group has made to our nation.

 ISDA plans to march for and promote these principles on Monday, and we hope you join us.